 A superscalar processor containing multiple load/store units can perform more than one load or store each CPIF.
-This requires that the Dcache be multiported, banked[17], or restricted to performing multiple Dcache operations in the same cache block.
+This requires that the Dcache be multiported, banked(19), or restricted to performing multiple Dcache operations in the same cache block.
 The input parameter $N{Daccess}$ is the average number of Dcache accesses each CPIF and is a function of both the workload characteristics (average number of loads and stores in the program), and the architecture's ability to fill the load/store units.
-The maximum value for this parameter is one, which is the case where there is at least one load or store being accessed each CPIF, and represents an aggressively designed superscalar processor and/or a workload with a high degree of loads and stores.
 This parameter is used in calculating the portion of cache utilization due to load and store operations.

-3.3 Modeling Latency Reduction Effects
+4.3 Modeling Latency Reduction Effects